audrius-savickas/java-platformer/README.md

 # About
-Created a 2D platformer for Windows and Linux which has the following requirements:
+Created a 2D Java Processing platformer for Windows and Linux which has the following requirements:
 * Ability to edit a level
 * Collision with objects
 * Map should be larger than the window size